LoopKit/loopdocs/docs/index.md

 ### Search Then Post

-!!! danger ""
+!!! danger "Don't Panic"
-    It's really easy to panic if Loop fails to build or if you are having trouble using your Loop app, but take the time to do a quick search in these docs and in your favorite social media group before posting a question.
+    It's really easy to panic if Loop fails to build or if you are having trouble using your Loop app, but take the time to do a quick [Search](#how-to-search) in these docs and in your favorite social media group before posting a question.
 You might get an answer immediately.

     Please post your question in only one group on Facebook or under one stream on zulipchat - many mentors monitor more than one place.
 If you don't hear an answer in 24 hours, then try a different place